-For the year ended September 30, 2016, the increase in expenses for the Department of \$646,663 was due to an increase in salary and benefits, as well as, an increase in the expenses for the Medicaid transformation waiver programs from HHSC.
+For the year ended September 30, 2017, the increase in expenses for the Department of \$647,797 was due to an increase in salary and benefits.

 FINANCIAL ANALYSIS OF FUNDS

 Governmental Fund - The Department's major general government functions are contained in the General Fund.
 The focus of the Department's general fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Department's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.